 Updated 9:10 AM EST, Mon December 19, 2022

 The World Cup has always been held in either May, June or July, but this one was moved to November and December because of the hot climate in Qatar.
-Temperatures are still likely to be around 30 degrees Celsius (86 degrees Fahrenheit), but organizers hope to combat the heat with multiple methods, including high-tech cooling systems in stadiums.